tderflinger/Rugo-Map/README.md

 Furthermore, you can switch layers between OSM layer, ESRI layer, OpenTopomap, or Stamen layer.

 Load GPX files with the context menu and "Load GPX".
+In order to save again as a GPX you can click "Save GPX" in the context menu.
-You can then edit the track and save it with "Save Track" (in a custom format).
+Also, you can edit the track and save it with "Save Track" (in a custom format).

 # Development